 When I was a child, I’d look in the mirror because I wanted to see me – Maybe because I’d just had spaghetti and it had smeared all around my face and I needed to wipe it off, maybe because I’d been playing in the garden and the sun had caught my face and I wanted to see how many extra freckles I’d gained.
 I used to look in the mirror when I was 7 because I wanted to see what my face looked like , because I was intrigued that this little person staring back at me, was me.
 I had brown hair, green eyes and little brown freckles scattered across my nose and I never thought anything more of it than that, because I was a child.
 Society and the rest of the world hadn’t poisoned my idea of self image yet.

 When I was 12, I started to care.
 It started to matter what other people thought of me because I knew I wasn’t as pretty as her, I didn’t have a flat stomach like she did, my hair wasn’t as long as the girl’s sitting next to me in math class and I didn’t attract all the boys like the most popular girls in my year group did.
-I was never an ‘outcast’, I wasn’t a ‘loner’ and I was never bullied, but I still cared.
-I didn’t cake my face in makeup and wear short skirts because that wasn’t me and I would’ve felt ridiculous, I was young but I wasn’t stupid.
+I was never an ‘outcast’ or a ‘loner’ as such – I was never bullied, but I still cared.
+I didn’t cake my face in makeup or wear short skirts because that wasn’t me, though it’s what everyone else seemed to like.
 Surprisingly, I don’t remember all that much about my younger years, it’s a bit of a blur.
 All I remember is that I changed my hair colour and style a lot because I thought it would make me prettier, and I was never happy with my weight because I was never skinny enough to accept myself.

 I had every hair colour going, I was red, ginger, jet black, deep blue, crimson, purple.
 I had short hair, long hair, bobbed hair, full fringes, side fringes and middle partings.
 You name it, I’d had it.
 I never had extreme crazy hair colours but I was always changing, I was never satisfied with the outcome, I was constantly looking for how I could change next.
 How much weight could I lose by next week?
 How could I draw my eyebrows on differently tomorrow?
 Which hairstyle would cover my face up more and make me look thinner?
 The list was endless.
 I never voiced these opinions, they were only ever on the inside – no one had any idea what I was really doing.
 I don’t even think anybody really noticed.